 Recommendation: Clearly outline the required level of detail for data collection at each site.
 This should include specifying latitude and longitude to be within a certain percentage of accuracy (e.g. +/- 5%) without excessive precision and detailing when website links are necessary.
 We further suggest that Ecology consider an alternative reporting method for sites with high seasonal fluctuation, allowing them to average collections over peak and off-peak times.

 Recommendation: Include specific required level for battery chemistry reporting, such as including categories for rechargeable and primary batteries.
 Then suggest detailing the sub-chemistries within those areas to show the percentage that makes up the totality of the collection.
-Suggest including main sub-chemistries such as lithium-ion, lithium primary, alkaline, lead acid, nickel metal-hydride, nickel cadmium, button/coin cells, and other.
+Suggest including main sub-chemistries such as lithium-ion, lead acid, nickel metal-hydride, nickel cadmium, and other for rechargeable and lithium primary, alkaline button/coin cells, and other for primary,

 Comment: Providing detailed reporting standards ensures each collection site’s data is consistent and reduces ambiguity in reporting.
 Averaging for seasonally variable sites allows for more representative data, capturing typical collection rates without skewing overall numbers due to seasonal spikes.
 This flexibility in data reporting will facilitate smoother implementation and compliance across varied collection site types.